 Want More Fall Fun?

-The region is also home to the Carter Family Fold, a museum and performance space dedicated to the talented country music stars.
+The region is also home to the Carter Family Fold, a museum and performance space dedicated to the talented country music stars (Currently closed due to COVID-19).
 If you’re interested in learning more about the region’s musical history, continue along the Crooked Road, Virginia’s Music Heritage Trail, and take in the beautiful fall foliage as you drive through some of Virginia’s most awe-inspiring landscapes.
 Stop at Grayson Highlands State Park to see the wild ponies graze along the mountains, and follow the pathways up the mountain to do a section hike along the renowned Appalachian Trail.

 Travel Route 16, nicknamed the Back of the Dragon, through Southwest Virginia’s prettiest mountain terrain.
 This scenic roadway packs 438 curves into just 32 miles of asphalt, making it a favorite route for motorcyclists and fall foliage seekers.